 Having a small- scale business, you may think that reviews are not vital for your company.
 You may not even be aware you can utilize reviews.
 Similarly, you may essentially depend on the referral alone and feel that this does you just fine.

-In year 2017, however, the fact is that the content of online reviews on sites such as Glassdoor, Yelp and even Facebook can mean the difference between success and failure especially if you have restaurant or a hotel business.
-For instance, did you know that positive comments can produce an average increase in sales of approx. 28-20 % and that consumers are likely to spend 31 % more because of positive reviews?
+In the year 2017, however, the fact is that the content of online reviews on sites such as Glassdoor, Yelp and even Facebook can mean the difference between success and failure especially if you have a restaurant or a hotel business.
+For instance, did you know that positive comments can produce an average increase in sales of approx 28-20 % and that consumers are likely to spend 31 % more because of positive reviews?

 We have a great news for you!
 Reviews for small-scale business are not only beneficial in helping your business grow by garnering new customers, but also help toward seeing more in the bank each month too.

 Reviews can also boost your sales and SEO, leading to a higher search ranking, since reviews are social proof.
 Social proof is the idea that if others like your business then its safe for me to like it- everyone else is doing it, right?

 - 82 % of customers go to the review site because they want to buy a service or product.

 - 89 % make a purchase within a week of visiting review sites and 29 % will do so within a day.